wilds/angular-schema-form-dynamic-select/README.md

      },

 ### Single select from dynamically loaded list via synchronous callback function
-Callback must return an array of value/name objects (see static list above) The "options" structure is passed to it as a parameter.
+Callback must return an array of value/name objects (see static list above).
+The "options" structure is passed to it as a parameter.

      {